gentics/headless-cms-comparison/README.md

 ## Contributing

-If you want to contribute the list please copy the [TEMPLATE.json](TEMPLATE.json) and open a pull request.
+If you want to contribute the list please copy the [fields.json](fields.json) and open a pull request.
+Please include links to the documentation of the listed features in order to allow review of the changes.